1 – Introduction

 (from “The Decay in the Speed of Light and the truth about Red Shift” by Grady McMurtry, 4 April 2020)

 Several theories in astronomical science seem to wither away upon investigation.
 Phenomena such as the Oort Cloud, dark matter, dark energy, ancient supernovas, exist only in theory.
-But why do scientists act as if they just “know” these things exist?
+But why do scientists act as if they are ceertain these things exist?
 It’s not because such stellar phenomena have been observed; it’s because the “theory” (mindset about gradual evolution) demands their existence.

-This might be amusing were it not for the fact that we are losing our appreciation for “the heavens. . . the skies”, which are supposed to “declare the glory of God” and “proclaim the work of His hands.”
+These misleading speculations might be amusing were it not for the fact that we are losing our appreciation for “the heavens. . . the skies”, which are supposed to “declare the glory of God” and “proclaim the work of His hands.”
 (Psalm 19:1, NIV) The cosmos is the “work of His hands”.
-It didn’t come together by itself.
+It’s not something that came together by itself.
 The cosmos is God’s way of reminding us of His awesome grandeur and power.
 How sad in our modern day that we are losing that wonder and appreciation of what the Almighty has done.

-Our difficulty nowadays stems from the fact that our cultural and educational heritage has convinced us that the universe is eternal, or at least has been around for untold millions and billions of years as Earth and its life forms slowly came into being.
-For the world of academia, it is essential to promote this idea. . . because there is so much that is unexplainable in gradual evolution theory.
-Thus, it’s handy to encourage the belief in great long ages of prehistory – because, of course, the presumption is, if there’s “so much time”, why then anything can happen.
+Our difficulty nowadays stems from the fact that our cultural and educational heritage has convinced us that the universe is eternal, or at least has been around for untold millions and billions of years while Earth and its life forms slowly came into being.
+For the world of academia, it is essential to promote this idea.
+There is so much that is unexplainable in gradual evolution theory that it’s handy to encourage the belief in great long ages of prehistory – because, of course, the presumption is, if there’s “so much time”, why then anything can happen.

 “They did not like to retain God in their knowledge,” as Romans 1:28 puts it (NKJV).
 It takes an attitude of humility and reverence before God to acknowledge the hand of God in fashioning the environment He has made for us to live in.
 It is truly sad that so much academic effort has been wasted in futile attempts to explain the formation of the natural world in ways that avoid acknowledging the role of the Almighty.
 How much more we could learn and appreciate about our ancient heritage if scientists and historians would only look through the lens of Divine origin.